List of sitting judges of the Supreme Court of India

-There are currently 34 judges (including the Chief Justice) who comprise the Supreme Court of India, the highest court in the country.
+The Supreme Court of India is the highest court in the country.
 The maximum possible strength is 34.
-According to the Constitution of India, the judges of the Supreme Court retire at the age of 65.
+According to the Constitution of India, the judges of the Supreme Court must retire at the age of 65.
+There are currently 34 judges (including the Chief Justice) in the Supreme Court of India.

 In August 2021, then President Ram Nath Kovind signed the warrant of appointments of nine judges, including three women, to the Supreme Court, taking the total number of judges to 33, against the sanctioned strength of 34.
-It was also the first instance that nine judges to the Supreme Court took oath at once.
-7 of the 33 judges (excluding chief justice) are expected to eventually become Chief Justices of India.
+It was the first instance that nine judges of the Supreme Court took oath at once.

-Justice Dhananjaya Y. Chandrachud is the 50th and current Chief Justice of India.
-He was sworn in on 9 November 2022.
+Justice B. R. Gavai is the 52nd Chief Justice of India.
+He was sworn in on 14 May 2025.
+Justice B. V. Nagarathna is the only female judge of the collegium and the member of Supreme Court.

+CJI B. R. Gavai recommends Justice Surya Kant as next Chief Justice of India.
+Justice Surya Kant, the second senior-most Supreme Court judge after the incumbent CJI B. R. Gavai, is set to become the 53rd Chief Justice of India. on November 24 after CJI B. R. Gavai's retirement on November 23.